Gatwick key facts

 Uniquely, we're home to a large mix of airline operators, with over 50 currently operating regularly from Gatwick.
 This means that we can offer our passengers a greater choice, through a combination of full service, low-cost and charter services, with many destinations having multiple daily services.

 In an open market where airlines can choose where to fly from, Gatwick has been competing successfully with other London airports to win new routes to the UK's key trading partners, as well as leisure destinations.
-In 2018, we added 17 new routes to our ever-growing network.
-These included nine long-haul destinations, such as:
+In 2019, as well as strong growth to South America, we welcomed new direct routes to Miami, San Francisco, Rio De Janeiro, Kuwait City, Mexico and Shanghai, China.

 - Sex: Male 47%; Female 53%